 4) Most Disney songs are sung by adults.
 Children want to mimic what they hear, which means that when they sing the Disney songs they've heard, they'll want to sing like adults.
 Kids need developmentally appropriate songs that help them find their own voice.

 5) It's obvious that Disney shows are recognizable and will bring in crowds.
 Audiences like familiar stories, and so do young actors.
 However, I don't think it's our job as directors and educators to simply continue feeding kids what they already know.
 If we don't expose them to new and challenging material, who will?

-I founded Musicals for Change because quality children's shows are hard to find.
-Other directors also write shows despite the fact that it is immensely time consuming.
-Shows by Musicals for Change are also partnered with worthy organizations to draw attention to causes that kids can understand - a lack of shoes, the need for housing, for acceptance, and for empathy.
+I founded Musicals for Change because quality children's shows are hard to find (other directors also write shows despite the fact that it is immensely time consuming).
+In addition, shows by Musicals for Change are partnered with worthy organizations to draw attention to causes that kids can understand - a lack of shoes, the need for housing, for acceptance, and for empathy.
 These shows are meant for kids.
 It is possible to perform better shows, teach kids important messages, entertain audiences, and have fun all at the same time!

 It was so exciting to have an actual, LIVE performance of If You Could Dance in My Shoes this summer.
 We rehearsed with masks, took precautions, but performed the debut show with smiles visible!
 Of course, now we're back to square one and wondering when we'll perform live again, but I'm so glad, for the kids' sakes that they had that opportunity.